oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/offline-inference-infra/README.md

-Here’s your rewritten `README.md`, styled similarly to the CPU inference blueprint but focused on **offline GPU inference using the SGLang backend**.

 # Offline Inference Blueprint - Infra (SGLang + vLLM)

 This blueprint provides a configurable framework to run **offline LLM inference benchmarks** using either the SGLang or vLLM backends.
 It is designed for cloud GPU environments and supports automated performance benchmarking with MLflow logging.